Just Stop Oil: London protests

 On 26 August, the group blocked seven petrol stations in Central London and vandalised fuel pumps.
 Forty-three people around London were arrested on suspicion of criminal damage.

 Around October, Just Stop Oil started a months-long protest in London.
 Throughout the period members blocked roads and bridges in London, including in Islington, Abbey Road, High Holborn/Kingsway, four bridges across the Thames, Westminster, as well as the M25 motorway.
 Just Stop Oil staged 32 days of disruption from the end of September and throughout October, which the Metropolitan Police said resulted in 677 arrests with 111 people charged.

-On 17 October, two supporters scaled the Queen Elizabeth II Bridge, which connects the M25 between Essex and Kent, causing its closure.
+On 17 October, two supporters scaled the London Queen Elizabeth II Bridge, which connects the M25 between Essex and Kent, causing its closure.
 One of the climbers, Morgan Trowland, was a bridge design engineer from London.
 The closure resulted in 6 mi of congestion on both directions of the bridge.
 After 36 hours, the protesters agreed with police to leave the bridge, and were arrested.
 The bridge remained closed for another 6 hours.
 The two were sentenced to a combined 5 years and seven months in jail.
 Also on 17 October, the group spray-painted the exterior of an Aston Martin car showroom on Park Lane, prompting criticism from Richard Hammond.

-On 20 October, about 20 members spray-painted the exterior windows of Harrods in Knightsbridge.
+On 20 October, about 20 members spray-painted the exterior windows of Harrods in Knightsbridge, London.
 Two members of the group were arrested on suspicion of criminal damage.